What is MS?

 MS symptoms vary from person to person and can change over time in the same person.
 Not all symptoms will be experienced at the same time.
 The most common early symptoms include:

-As the disease progresses, symptoms may include muscle stiffness (spasticity), pain, difficulty controlling urination, or problems with cognition.
+As the disease progresses, symptoms may include muscle stiffness ( spasticity), pain, difficulty controlling urination, and problems with cognition.

 How is MS diagnosed?